Balamurugan7781/Balamurugan7781Data-Scientist.github.io/README.md

 -- Here, we have implemented 5 algorithms namely, BFS, DFS, PageRank Algorithm, Online Page Importance Calculation Algorithm and Focused Crawling Algorithm.

 COVID-19 Vaccination Visualization using Tableau:
--- Data Visualization of COVID Vaccination all over the world with the help of Tableau
+-- Data Visualization of COVID Vaccination all over the world with the help of Tableau.